ropensci/cffr/README.md

-**cffr** provides utilities to generate, parse, modify and validate `CITATION.cff` files automatically for R packages, as well as tools and examples for working with codemeta json-ld more generally.
+**cffr** provides utilities to generate, parse, modify and validate `CITATION.cff` files automatically for R packages, as well as tools and examples for working with .cff more generally.

 When you put a `CITATION.cff` file in the default branch of your GitHub repository, it is automatically linked from the repository landing page,